abhijeetkalsi/drupal-docker/README.md

 ## Welcome to Drupal Docker - LAMP Stack Container - A Composer Project

-* Build images and start your docker containers
+* Build images and start your Docker containers
 > `docker-compose up -d`

 Later, once your containers are built :